FlashOnFire/tpudp/readme.md

 ```

 We are using one Client and one Server class.
-When the server receive a connection, it create a Session instance to handle the communication with the client.
+When the server receives a connection, it creates a Session instance to handle the communication with the client.
 We also have a PacketType enum to define the different types of packets that can be sent between the client and the server.
-All the packets are 1024 bytes with the first byte being the packet type.
+All the packets are 1024 bytes, with the first byte being the packet type.

 ### Sequence Diagram